-First, Happy 4th of July!
-We are spending the weekend on a mini vacation in the Adirondacks.
-And we are actually spending it in a family vacation home that was supposed to also be a short term rental.
+Selenid, the kids, and I just spent last weekend on an impromptu visit to the Adirondacks.
+And we spent it in a family vacation home that was supposed to also be a short term rental.
 In fact, it was a short term rental, but then it wasn’t.
 I think it’s an interesting story so I figure why not share it with all of you!

 So, my mom Lisa and stepdad Joe love the Adirondacks.
 For those who don’t know about them, the Adirondacks are a region in Central New York with a ton of lakes and nature and camping, etc. Really beautiful place.